 “On the other hand, you have civil society groups saying the law governing NGOs here is very archaic … it’s an attempt by the government to stifle freedom.”

 A military delegation from Egypt is currently in Washington DC and has meetings scheduled with angry members of congress.

 As Egypt indicts democracy advocates, protesters demanding swift presidential election and an early handover of power by the ruling military say they will continue their demonstrations after four days of clashes with security forces.

 Thousands of people protested outside the interior ministry in Cairo on Monday, accusing the military of failing to prevent the deaths of 72 people during last week’s football stampede in Port Said.

 There was little reported violence, though riot police had been using tear gas and shotgun pellets to attack protesters throughout the weekend.

 “The demand is that the army step down politically and announce the start of nominations for the presidential election immediately,” Waleed Saleh, an activist, said on Sunday.

+Prior to speeding up the elections process, the military-backed government announced it would move Mubarak to a Cairo prison.
 Protesters have long complained the army was sparing its former commander the humiliation of jail by keeping him in a military hospital during his trial.